keyvanhajahmadi/structural-section-centroid/README.md

 # structural-section-centroid
 Python tool for calculating the centroid of composite sections used in civil and structural engineering.
 # 🏗️ Structural Section Centroid Calculator
+- **Graphical User Interface (GUI):** Built with Tkinter for a user-friendly experience.
+- **Advanced Computation:** Utilizes SciPy for high-performance engineering calculations.

 ![Structural Engineering Banner](./banner.png)